 Saudi Arabia's first new cinema in decades to open April 18

-Movie theaters will not be segregated by gender like most other public places in the deeply conservative Muslim kingdom, a source familiar with the matter told Reuters.
+Movie theatres will not be segregated by gender like most other public places in the deeply conservative Muslim kingdom, and the first screening will be Marvel's superhero movie "Black Panther", a source familiar with the matter told Reuters.

 Saudi Arabia had some cinemas in the 1970s but its powerful clerics closed them, reflecting rising Islamist influence throughout the Arab region at the time.